-If you have been abused or neglected at Heritage Health-Gillespie, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Heritage Health-Gillespie, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Heritage Health-Gillespie?

 Heritage Health-Gillespie is a for-profit nursing home serving the community of Macoupin County.
 It has 100 licensed beds and is under the legal business name Heritage Manor – Gillespie, LLC.
 It associates with Medicare and Medicaid programs and offers the following: skilled nursing, hospice care, and rehabilitation, among others.
 Heritage Health-Gillespie is located at 7588 Staunton Road, Gillespie, IL and may be reached through telephone number 217-839-2171.
 The Illinois Nursing Home Care Act and Department of Public Health govern Heritage Health-Gillespie.

 Heritage Health-Gillespie’s Address, Phone Number, and Contact Information